SiweiMa/snake-game/README.md

 > Slow snake

 In *confusion* level, all snake's response is opposite.
-The snake will go down when letting him go up.
+The snake will go down when let him go up.

 <img src="img/level2.gif" alt="Confused snake" width="400"/>